 45 BC – Julius Caesar became the first dictator of Rome.
 He made his famous Crossing of the Rubicon and defeated Pompey in a civil war and became the supreme ruler of Rome.
 The Roman Republic ended, just like that.

-44 BC – Julius Caesar was assassinated by a man called Marcus Brutus.
+44 BC – Julius Caesar was assassinated by a man called Marcus Brutus and others.
 He wanted Rome to be a Republic again, but war broke out.

 31 BC – In the Battle of Actium Octavian’s forces, defeated the combined forces of Roman general Marc Antony and Egyptian Pharaoh Cleopatra VII.
 Octavian then went on to become the sole power in Rome and was soon Rome’s first Emperor.

 27 BC – The famous Caesar Augustus became the first Roman Emperor and so the Roman Empire was born.